Selective Admission Requirements

 You must contact all high schools and colleges previously attended and have them submit official transcripts by the deadline.
 All documentation must be sent directly to the Owens Community College Records Office via mail or email at transcripts@owens.edu

-Upon receipt of the emailed results, you will have seven days to accept/decline your seat(s), including any alternate seats, through the “Selective Health” card of your Ozone account.
+Upon receipt of the emailed results, you will have seven days to accept/decline your seat(s), including any alternate seats, by responding to the email you receive offering you the seat or alternate spot.

 A minimum of 15 points must be earned to be considered for these programs.
 Meeting the minimum standards does not ensure admission to a selective health program.